heisenware/vrpc-js/docs/examples/NodeClientExample.md

 Let's write a little program that is capable to remotely call the functions as registered by the `barAgent`.

-The only VRPC component needed is the `VrpcRemoteProxy`.
+The only VRPC component needed is the `VrpcRemote` client.

 *index.js*